 - Creating and developing more opportunities for engagement, including through participation in relevant networks.

-In March 2021, following an open call, five OPEN Leaders were appointed, who will be leading initiatives that contribute to the aims above, for the benefit of OPEN members and others across the University.
-We spoke to them about their plans, which they be implementing with funding from Research England’s Higher Education Innovation Fund.
+In March 2021, following an open call, five OPEN Leaders were appointed and subsequently led initiatives that contributed to the aims above, for the benefit of OPEN members and others across the University.
+We spoke to them about their plans and achievements, implemented with funding from Research England’s Higher Education Innovation Fund.

 Meet our first cohort of OPEN Leaders: